Analytical Marxism: Justice theory and normative philosophy

 Cohen departs from previous Marxists by arguing that capitalism is a system characterized by unjust exploitation not because the labour of workers is "stolen" by employers, but because it is a system wherein "autonomy" is infringed, and which results in a distribution of benefits and burdens that is unfair.
+Who gets what out of a market transaction reflects, among other things, the relative power of the players.
+Jettisoning the labor theory of value, Cohen argues that it is the "structure of proletarian unfreedom" that puts workers in a position that they must work for some capitalist.
 In the traditional Marxist account, exploitation and injustice occur because non-workers appropriate the value produced by the labour of workers.
 This would be overcome in a socialist society where no class would own the means of production and be in a position to appropriate the value produced by labourers.
 Cohen argues that underpinning this account is the assumption that workers have "rights of self-ownership" over themselves and thus, should "own" what is produced by their labour.
 Because the worker is paid a wage less than the value they create through work, the capitalist is said to extract a surplus-value from the worker's labour, and thus to steal part of what the worker produces, the time of the worker and the worker's powers.